There is much to learn, but there is a pattern and a rhythm to everything

-In the end it all ties together, we just have to find the connections to complete the circle.
+In the end it all ties together, it is up to us to find the connections to complete the circle

 The High Velocity Edge